noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 ## The Trouble with Escape Codes

 Escape codes are simple for the terminal to process, but lack useful structure when generating them.
 The code above shows one potential problem: we must remember to reset the color when we finish a run of text.
-This problem is no different to that of remembering to free memory once it has been allocated, and the long history of memory safety problems in C programs show us that we cannot expect to do this reliably.
-Luckily, we're unlikely to crash our program if we forget an escape code.
+This problem is no different to that of freeing manually allocated memory, and the long history of memory safety problems in C programs show us that we cannot expect to do this reliably.
+Luckily, we're unlikely to crash our program if we forget an escape code!

 To solve this problem we might decide to write functions like `printRed` below, which prints a colored string and resets the styling afterwards.